 QualificationsTo qualify for this position, applicants must meet all requirements by the closing date of this announcement, 02/05/2020.

 - United States Citizenship: Non-citizens may only be appointed when it is not possible to recruit qualified citizens in accordance with VA Policy.

-References: VA Handbook 5005/72 Part II Appendix G24 - Medical Technologist Qualification Standard.
+References: VA Regulations, specifically VA Handbook 5005, Part II, Appendix G-39 Social Worker Qualification Standard.
 This can be found in the local Human Resources Office.